You know the drill. The beginning of a new year inspires change, a fresh start, a new goal. So you set a resolution or two.

-Hundreds of times I went through this with my players:
+I used this process over and over with my players:

-We need to cooperate aggressively with the learning process.
+If we are to achieve the resolutions we hope for, we need to fully engage the learning process.
 We must think through:

 We must own the process.
-We need to want to see changes, be open to input, trust the Lord and work hard to make changes happen.
+We need to be motivated, open to input, reliant upon the Lord and persistent in working hard to make the changes we want.

 ©1994-2018 Cru.
 All Rights Reserved.